 Public health is inherently political because it attempts to characterize and prevent societal factors influencing disease and well-being.
 As a result, public health professionals must be effective advocates for policies and actions that improve people's health.
 This course introduces students to the political underpinnings of public health.
 By studying the political contexts of public health issues, students will explore the interface of government, law economic interests, and social movements for public health.
 They will learn about the role of advocacy in promoting, implementing and sustaining effective public health policy.

-Pre-req: HSCI.1021 Intro. to Public Health or PUBH.2010 Community Health & Environment and Public Health Majors Only.
+Pre-req: PUBH.3070 Intro to Public Health Policy, and Public Health Majors or Minors Only.

 This course is designed to introduce basic epidemiological methods used in the study of current major health problems.
 Content includes explanation of the scope and focus of epidemiology, simple measures of disease frequency and association used in the study of the distribution and determinants of disease, types of epidemiological study designs, and practical applications.
 Emphasis on interpretation of epidemiological information and application of findings Prerequisite: Community Health and an elementary statistics course.
 Required for seniors in Community Health Education; open by permission to other upper division students in Health Professions.
 Meets Core Curriculum Essential Learning Outcome for Information Literacy (IL) and Quantitative Literacy (QL).